 His current young collaborators are his bandmates, who visibly exulted in their complicated maneuvers.
 (The band includes two women, including ace guitarist Angie Swan.
 After he was called out on it, Byrne apologized for recording American Utopia exclusively with men.)

 The frontman is understandably a little less athletic than the lanky singer who almost instantly worked up a sweat during shows on the Stop Making Sense Tour, but at 66, Byrne retains his inimitable nerdy charisma, highlighted by an opening bit that had Byrne sitting alone onstage at a desk, gesturing at the model of a brain while singing “Here.”
-For “Once in a Lifetime,” a spotlight caught Byrne to reprise his signature astonished stumble.
+For “Once in a Lifetime,” a spotlight caught Byrne for him to reprise his signature astonished stumble.
 With white hair flopping around on his head, Byrne today evokes a certain pop artist who heavily influenced the New York scene that produced Talking Heads.

 He also retains the social consciousness that’s long marked his career; among his most notable achievements is founding the label Luaka Bop, which has brought numerous global artists to a wider audience.
 American Utopia doesn’t quite land as a satisfying statement in 2018 (“Every Day is a Miracle” does have a befittingly sardonic quality, albeit nothing that Byrne hasn’t evoked throughout his career) — but Byrne knew where to turn for where the show really needed one.